-Another notable comeback which was once present in Samsung Galaxy S lineup is the waterproofing technology.
+Another notable comeback which was once present in the Samsung Galaxy S lineup is the waterproofing technology.
 It’s now back and even better!
 These are only some of the notable features that the Galaxy S7 has and there’s so much more to praise.

 The Galaxy S flagship devices have always been the leading smartphones when it comes to imaging.
 It cannot be denied that their camera has always been among the top performers in the entire smartphone market.
 And, that trend isn’t about to go obsolete sometime soon.

 Now starting off with the image quality of the photos that it captures.
 There’s only one word to describe it: excellent!
 The camera’s resolve provides a lot of details.
 While the noise level of the camera is somewhat high, it adds more texture to the photos instead of getting in the way.
-Despite not having as many pixels as the Galaxy S6, its image resolve is equal to that of the galaxy S6.
+Despite not having as many pixels as the Galaxy S6, its image resolution is equal to that of the Galaxy S6.

-The color rendition of Galaxy S7’s camera is identical to the Galaxy S6.
-It produces a highly vibrant set of colors, but not too vibrant, just enough to produce a natural looking photo.
+The colour rendition of Galaxy S7’s camera is identical to the Galaxy S6.
+It produces a highly vibrant set of colours, but not too vibrant, just enough to produce a natural looking photo.
 The night scene of the Galaxy S7 is also some of the best performances for a smartphone in the market today.
 It manages to absorb as much light as possible to keep its exposure as high enough to make an object clear and visible with almost invisible noise.
 The details are also as good as a DSLR’s capture under poor lighting conditions.

-The Galaxy S7 also excels greatly in taking panorama shots.
+The Samsung S7 also excels greatly in taking panorama shots.
 When taking the panorama mode with the phone in an upright position (portrait), the area that it captures is also vertically wide.
 The stitching of the panorama shots is also close to being flawless for objects that are stationary.
 Exposure is also consistent and the detail of a panorama photo is as good as Samsung S7’s still shots.

 Samsung is aware that the target audience for the Galaxy S7 is not really the “selfie-holics” kind.
-That is why the 5MP sensor on the front of the Galaxy S7 is nothing really outstanding.
+That is why the 5MP sensor on the front of the S7 is nothing really outstanding.
 It just comes with a basic 5MP camerawith an average sensor.
 The new feature that is worth noticing in its front camera is the screen flash feature.
 This feature is nothing really new to the smartphone market since this was first introduced during the debut of the LG G2.

 Apparently, Samsung is aware that the target audience for the Galaxy S7 is not really the “selfie-holics” kind.
 That is why the 5MP sensor on the front of the Galaxy S7 is nothing really outstanding.
 It just comes with a basic 5MP camerawith an average sensor.
 The new feature that is worth noticing in its front camera is the screen flash feature.
 This feature is nothing really new to the smartphone market since this was first introduced during the debut of the LG G2.
 A big part of the entire screen becomes all white in order to illuminate light into its subject.
-Then, the viewer of the camera is basically at the center taking a form of a downsized monitor.
+Then, the viewer of the camera is basically at the centre taking a form of a downsized monitor.
 Despite that, the resolution remains the same.
 Meanwhile, the video recording capability of its front facing camera is limited to 1440P – one notch above the standard limitation for a secondary camera.
 The Galaxy S7’s secondary camera is really not outstanding enough to challenge the primary camera of even the midrange phones.
 However, all these years, secondary cameras have never been the focus when it comes to camera comparisons.

 Helming the role of a flagship device, the Galaxy S7 never fails to impress when it comes to video recording competition.
 For starters, it is capable of shooting 4K videos (2160p at 30fps).
 Aside from the highly sought after 4K videos, it can also take 1080p at 60fps and 30fps, 1440 at 30fps.
 The shooting modes available for its video recording feature are slow motion and Hyperlapse.
 The slow motion is recording at a 720fps resolution with a frame rate of 240fps – a high enough frame rate that could allow the user to decrease the speed of the movement up to four times its actual speed.